Frequently Asked Water Filters Questions

 Of course not, we’re here to help people get clean, healthy water.
 All the filter materials used have been tested to NSF

 standards and put nothing harmful in the water.
 There is no aluminum in any of our filters.
 Activated alumina is an inert

-addition of fluoride.
-The resin Activated Alumina in many of our filters to remove fluoride is not dangerous.
+of fluoride.
+The resin Activated Alumina in many of our filters to remove fluoride is not aluminum and is not dangerous

 How do your filters work?